 Marat Berenstein - Arts & Culture

 Marat Berenstein is a talent manager who heads up Hit Me Music, an artist management, music publishing, and licensing company.
 After graduating from Columbia University in 2004, Marat went to work for Art Garfunkel as personal assistant and tour manager.
-In 2008, Marat formed Hit Me Music, and started representing independent artists like DJ Reset and labels such as Decon Records, for licensing in advertising, video games, television, film, and soundtracks.
-Marat has been nominated by his peers for Billboard's "30 Under 30” list in 2011.
-Under Marat's leadership, Hit Me Music manages the careers of emerging artists Najee The 1 and DB2.
-In 2012, Marat joined the adjunct faculty at the Clive Davis Institute of Recorded Music at NYU's Tisch School of the Arts.
+In 2008, Marat started Hit Me Music to help artists license music for television, film, video games, and advertising.
+Marat was nominated for Billboard's "30 Under 30” list in 2011.
+Under Marat's leadership, Hit Me Music manages Najee The 1 and DB2.
+In 2012, Marat joined the faculty at the Clive Davis Institute of Recorded Music at NYU's Tisch School of the Arts.
 In 2014, Marat formed the Marat Berenstein Company to develop new projects.
 Marat lives in New York and enjoys practicing Bikram Yoga.

 SUMMER HIGH SCHOOL ONLINE 2013